What Is Raku Pottery: Facts and Tips for Beginner Potters

 You have heard how the Japanese use Raku for tea ceremonies, but you should use Raku ware for strictly decorative purposes.

-Even the Japanese don’t leave the tea for long because of the porous and fragile nature of Raku.
+Even the Japanese don’t leave the tea for long because of Raku’s porous, fragile nature.
 The glaze could flake in some areas if overused.
 Raku wares look stunning, but they weren’t meant to be food safe or for daily use.

 How Fast Does Raku Firing Happen

 The Raku firing process will take around an hour and a half in a Raku Kiln.
-Then lift the red-hot Raku wares into a reduction chamber (can) with combustibles like paper or sawdust.
-This creates smoke and fire until you cover the can to create the reduction process.
+Then lift the red-hot Raku wares into a reduction chamber (a can) filled with combustibles such as paper or sawdust.
+This creates smoke and fire until you cover the can, initiating the reduction process.
 You won’t see the results until it cools off.

 The results of Raku can be stunning.
 You might see crackled glaze surfaces or stunning metallic effects.
 In some cases, the clay pots can crack because of thermal shock, where the wares cool off too rapidly.
 This happens more often than with regular pottery methods.